 Axel Meijer – Werkstuk-1964

-timeless sonic invention from Utrecht (1964, Composers’ Voice)
+Timeless sound innovation from Utrecht.
+(1964, Composers’ Voice)

 İlhan Mimaroğlu – Bowery Bum

-form, content, and sound source of the piece are based on a drawing by Jean Dubuffet (1964, Finnadar Records)
+The form, content and sound source of the work are based on a drawing by Jean Dubuffet.
+(1964, Finnadar Records)

 Delia Derbyshire – Blue Veils And Golden Sands